siued/ExtractCompare-Wildbook-database-conversion/src/db_conversion/README.md

 - gid - id of an uploaded picture
 - annotation - a section of an image with an object of interest in it (seal in this case)
 - aid - id of an annotation in a picture  (many-to-one relationship with gid)
+- nid - id of a seal (name) in the database
 - uuid - unique id of any object in the database (ex. annotation, picture, graph, job, etc.)
 - detect: request for animal detection in an image (find annotation in image)
 - query: request for the matching engine (identify matching annotations)